maxzheng/great-life-guide/README.rst

 And finally, there can be many goals in your life, such as getting married, having kids, or have a great career.

-In short, you have to know where you are going and how if you want to get there.
+In short, if you want to get somewhere, you have to know where you are going and how to get there.

 Continuous Improvement
 ======================